 About his work, the poet Joseph Brodsky said, "For almost forty years his throbbing and relentless lines kept arriving in the English language like tidal waves, coagulating into an archipelago of poems without which the map of modern literature would effectively match wallpaper.
 He gives us more than himself or 'a world'; he gives us a sense of infinity embodied in the language."

-Walcott's honors include a MacArthur Foundation "genius" award, a Royal Society of Literature Award, and, in 1988, the Queen's Medal for Poetry.
-He is an honorary member of the American Academy and Institute of Arts and Letters.
+Walcott's honors include a MacArthur Foundation Fellowship, the T. S. Eliot Prize, the Montale Prize, a Royal Society of Literature Award, and, in 1988, the Queen's Medal for Poetry.
+In 1992, Walcott became the first Caribbean writer to receive the 1992 Nobel Prize in Literature, and in 2015, he received the Griffin Trust for Excellence in Poetry's Lifetime Achievement Award.
+He was an honorary member of the American Academy and Institute of Arts and Letters.

 Derek Walcott died on March 17, 2017, in Saint Lucia.